"Dreaming of Mykonos's sunny shores? May is the sweet spot for beach weather. Relax on the sand and forget the world for a while."

 Why Visit Mykonos?

-Mykonos dazzles as the Greek Islands' glamorous party capital, where whitewashed Cycladic architecture meets world-class beach clubs, designer boutiques line maze-like lanes, and champagne-spraying revelry continues until sunrise on golden-sand beaches.
-This wind-swept island in the Aegean has transformed from sleepy fishing village to jet-set playground while preserving its postcard-perfect charm—iconic windmills line Chora's hilltop, bougainvillea cascades over sugar-cube houses, and Little Venice's colorful balconies dangle above waves crashing at sunset.
-Mykonos Town's labyrinthine streets intentionally confuse to thwart pirates, today serving to disorient happy wanderers stumbling between cocktail bars, jewelry boutiques, and galleries selling Cycladic-inspired art.
+Mykonos dazzles as the Greek Islands' glamorous party capital, where whitewashed Cycladic architecture meets world-class beach clubs where sunbeds cost $54+ with premium spots and packages reaching several hundred euros per person, designer boutiques line maze-like lanes, and champagne-spraying revelry continues until sunrise on golden-sand beaches where international DJs spin to crowds of beautiful people.
+This wind-swept island in the Aegean has transformed from sleepy fishing village to jet-set playground attracting celebrities, yachters, and LGBTQ+ travelers while preserving its postcard-perfect charm—five iconic windmills (Kato Mili) line Chora's hilltop like sentinels, bougainvillea in fuchsia and purple cascades over sugar-cube houses with blue shutters and doors, and Little Venice's colorful balconies dangle directly above waves crashing at sunset creating Mykonos Town's most romantic scene.
+The labyrinthine streets of Chora (Mykonos Town) were intentionally designed to confuse pirates, today serving to disorient happy wanderers stumbling between cocktail bars charging $16 drinks, jewelry boutiques selling gold evil eye charms, and galleries selling Cycladic-inspired minimalist art and photography.

 What to Do